Campion School, Bhopal: History

 In July 1965, at the invitation of the Archbishop of Bhopal Eugene D'Souza, Fr.
-Emmanuel Ferdinand More, a Spanish Jesuit belonging to the Province of Mumbai, established a school which he named Campion School, in honour of St. Edmund Campion, a sixteenth-century English Jesuit, also the patron saint of the school.
+Emmanuel Ferdinand More, a Spanish Jesuit belonging to the Province of Mumbai, established a school which he named Campion School, in honor of St. Edmund Campion, a sixteenth-century English Jesuit, also the patron saint of the school.

 The school moved from place to place to find a location with a proper school setting.
 It held classes first at Seva Sadan, which had no room for expansion for the increasing number of students.
 Therefore, Fr.
 More, the first principal, negotiated with the government for leasing a larger piece of land, about a 10 acre patch, near No.10 bus stop.
 He built the school in a "barracks" fashion and extended the classes from Std IV to Std XI.
 It opened 17 July 1967.
 These buildings, "Old Campion", were returned to the government in 1974.

 On 21 February 1969 Fr.
 More acquired 48.54 acre in Shahapura, the present site of Campion School, in the name of Bombay Xaverian Corporation.
 "The Campion School Society" was registered on 1 April 1972 and construction of the building began.

 Campion School was moved into an incomplete building on the present site in July 1974.
 In the same year classes from KGI to Std.
 III were added.
 St. Mary's School, run by the Poor Sisters of Our Lady (PSOL), Mumbai, merged with Campion and its students both boys and girls were admitted to this school.
 Sr. Eleanor, PSOL, was the headmistress of the primary section.
 The girls studied at Campion for a year or two before they were admitted into St. Joseph’s, Idgah Hills, or Carmel Convent School, BHEL.

 In 1979, the Bombay Jesuit Province handed over the administration of Campion School Society to the Ranchi Province.
 When Madhya Pradesh became an independent Province, Ranchi handed over Campion to the Madhya Pradesh Jesuits.
 When the Poor Sisters of Our Lady (PSOL), who had been co-workers with the Jesuits from the year 1974, decided to have their own independent school, St Mary’s' School at Seva Sadan, the M.P.
 Jesuits invited the Sisters of the Mercy of the Holy Cross to work with them in the primary school, which they have done since 1982.

 In 1994 the school changed from the M.P.
 Board of Secondary Education to the Central Board of Secondary Education (CBSE).
 In 2017 Campion was listed among the top ten CBSE schools in Bhopal.

 Fr.
 Alphonse Tirkey, S.J., as principal started a Hindi-medium section of the school in July 1993, for those who find instruction difficult through English.